2023 Kentucky Derby Betting Guide

 These sites all offer racebooks with plenty of the best Derby bets, and there are no US federal laws (including the IHRA which governs horse racing betting and off-track betting) barring individual horseplayers from risking – and winning – real money online.

-For those living in Washington and Connecticut, please be aware that there are state laws barring all online gambling, including KY Derby betting.
+For those living in Washington, please be aware that there are state laws barring all online gambling, including KY Derby betting.
 That said, we’ve never heard of these laws actually being enforced, so you can feel free to gallop ahead and wager at your own risk.

 What Is The Kentucky Derby?